qiaoIn/ReadingBooks/Reading/CAAQA/text-summary/chapter1.md

 ### The Processor Performance Equation

-  CPU time = CPU clock cycles for a program * Clock cycle time
+  CPU time = CPU clock cycles for a program * 、

   CPI = (CPU clock cycles for a program) / IC